AthiraDK/ciona_sensory_CI_analysis/README.md

 - processing Calcium imaging data obtained from Mesmerise software and plotting stimulus response traces [[1]](#1)

 ### Dependencies
-Requires numpy, scipy, sklearn installed.
+Requires numpy, scipy, scikit-learn and tslearn packages to be installed.
 Required matplotlib and seaborn for plotting.

-This code uses the Python version of Rick Chartrand's algorithm for numerical differentiation of noisy data impleneted in this [github repo](https://github.com/stur86/tvregdiff).

 ### References
 <a id="1">[1]</a>